rust-lang/book/nostarch/chapter11.md

 inequality, respectively.
-They’ll also print the two values if the assertion fails, which makes it easier to see *why* the test failed; conversely, the `assert!` macro only indicates that it got a `false` value for the `==` expression, not the values that led to the `false` value.
+They’ll also print the two values if the assertion fails, which makes it easier to see *why* the test failed; conversely, the `assert!` macro only indicates that it got a `false` value for the `==` expression, without providing the values that led to the `false` value.

-In Listing 11-7, we write a function named `add_two` that adds `2` to its parameter and returns the result.
-Then we test this function using the `assert_eq!` macro.
+In Listing 11-7, we write a function named `add_two` that adds `2` to its parameter, then we test this function using the `assert_eq!` macro.

 Filename: src/lib.rs